GetPageSpeed/nginx-extras-docs/docs/modules/lua.md

 ---

 title: "Lua scripting support for NGINX"
 description: "RPM package nginx-module-lua.
-Embed the power of Lua into Nginx HTTP Servers. "
+Embed the power of Lua into Nginx HTTP Servers."

 ---